 Discover strategies to effectively handle difficult behavior and promote more cooperation with your adolescent.

 Clifford Bromberg, PhD, Bradley Hospital/The Warren Alpert Medical School of Brown University

 Learn how to help children work through their disagreements and jealousies.

-Children and youth with ASD are vulnerable to developing mental health difficulties such as anxiety and depression and/or behavioral challenges that require specialized clinical intervention.
-Discuss how core challenges of autism can create levels of stress that can lead to emotional distress and require specialized interventions.
+Kids with ASD are vulnerable to developing mental health difficulties such as anxiety, depression, and behavioral challenges that require specialized clinical intervention.
+Discuss how the core challenges of autism can lead to increased stress and emotional distress that require specialized interventions.